photonixapp/photonix/README.md

 ## Installing & Running

-The easiest way to run it is with Docker Compose using the pre-build image following these steps.
+The easiest way to run it is with Docker Compose using the pre-built image following these steps.

 Create a new directory to run inside and download the example Docker Compose file.